PayThePizzo/Data-Structures-and-Algorithms/8 - Graphs/7 - KRUSKAL.md

 # Kruskal
 This algorithm uses a set A, which is initially empty.
 It selects an edge, and adds it to A as long as there are no cycles.

-The order for edge extraction is based on the weight of the edges (from the minimum weight).
+* The order for edge selection is based on the weight of the edges (from the minimum weight).

+At the beginning it may look like the growing data structure, looks like a forest and eventually becomes a tree.

+## The algorithm

 ```python
 MST_KRUSKAL(Graph G, Function w)